 His Girl Friday — Lux Radio Theater 1940

 Not Rosalind Russell and Cary Grant, this hour-long version has Claudette Colbert and Fred MacMurray, and a tongue in cheek opening address to the press from Cecil B. DeMille.
 (Coincidentally, Colbert did get to play a reporter a few years later in “No Time for Love” — with MacMurray as her non-journalist leading man.)

 As with the original films, “The Front Page” (with a male Hildy Johnson) made it to the air a few years before the Hildy-is-a-lady re-incarnation.
 This hour-long version is memorable for having a real newspaperman playing Hildy: Walter Winchell, whom producer Cecil B. DeMille introduces as, “The most original, most highly paid, most copied and most widely known among reporters.”

 The Front Page — Lux Radio Theater 1937

 The original stars of the 1931 film, Pat O’Brien as Hildy and Adolphe Menjou as Walter Burns, the role that brought him an Oscar nomination, did a half-hour Academy Award Theater adaptation on radio in 1946.
-(Lee Tracy, who played Hildy on Broadway, also played the role in a radio version, but so far I haven’t found an online source for that performance.)
+Fifteen years difference in ages didn’t mean much on radio.

 The Front Page — Academy Award Theater 1946

-Ford Theater’s 1948 production may have come closest to the 1928 Broadway original thanks to the script treatment by the distinguished critic, editor and playwright Gilbert Seldes, the younger brother of long time journalist George Seldes and one of the first critics to take seriously “The Lively Arts” of popular culture.
+Ford Theater’s 1948 production may have come closest to the 1928 Broadway original, thanks to the script treatment by the distinguished critic, editor and playwright Gilbert Seldes, the younger brother of journalist George Seldes and one of the first critics to take seriously “The Lively Arts” of popular culture.